2010USFJava/HannahBrownProjectSamples/Project 2/README.md

 # SpiceGirls
-Project Description
+##Project Description
 SpringBook is a social network where everyone is friends!
 You can view posts from your feed, make posts of your own, and search and view your friends' profiles.

-Technologies Used
+## Technologies Used

-Spring Boot
+* Spring Boot
-Hibernate
+* Hibernate
-JUnit
+* JUnit
-Angular
+* Angular
-AWS S3
+* AWS S3
-AWS RDS
+* AWS RDS
-Jenkins
+* Jenkins

-Features
+## Features

 List of features ready and TODOs for future development

-Log in/out
+* Log in/out
-Register new user
+* Register new user
-Make posts
+* Make posts
-View posts
+* View posts
-Update profile
+* Update profile
-Search for friends' profiles
+* Search for friends' profiles
-View others' profiles
+* View others' profiles

+## Contributors

+- Hannah Brown
+- Marissa Beckman
+- Anna Carlson
+- Dezmanique Martin
+- Sandra Omoruyi

+## License

+SpringBook is licensed under the MIT License